sonykus/vagrant-chef-mongodb/README.md

 I've written this sample script framework while attending the Mongo University M102 "MongoDB for DBAs" course.

-My TARGETS to achieve with this small weekend project have been:
+My TARGETS to achieve with this small weekend project have been to:
-- to play around with Vagrant bottstrapping in conjunction using Chef as a provisioner.
+- play around with Vagrant using Chef as a provisioner.
-- to learn how to set up Chef, provision a Chef Server and a ChefDK box, and configure everything programatically.
+- learn how to set up Chef, provision a Chef Server and a ChefDK box, and how to configure everything programatically.
-- to create an small cookbook for spawning up MongoDB servers.
+- create an small cookbook for spawning up MongoDB servers.
-- to build 3x MongoDB boxes with Chef using my own cookbook and recipes created above.
+- build 3x MongoDB boxes with Chef using my own cookbook and recipes created above.
-- to set up replication between the 3x Mongo boxes, using a simple Chef recipe to configure the replica set.
+- set up replication between the 3x Mongo boxes, using a simple Chef recipe to configure the replica set.
-- to automate all of the above down to a single "vagrant up" command.
+- automate all of the above down to a single "vagrant up" command.
-- to sit back and watch the Blinkenlights, as everything comes together, with no interaction required.
+- sit back and watch The Blinkenlights as everything comes together, with no interaction required.

 NOTES: